Podia vs Thinkific 2023 Comparison: Which Tools Is Better For You?

-The Shaker plan costs $79 and lets you remove Podia branding, host 15,000 community members, discuss unlimited community topics, sell unlimited courses, and send emails to 15,000 recipients.
+The Shaker plan costs $79 and lets you remove Podia branding, host unlimited community members, discuss unlimited community topics, sell unlimited courses, host webinars, build an affiliate marketing program, and more.
 You have to pay an additional $20 per month to get team seats on the mover and Shaker plan.

 Thinkific has a completely free plan.
-This is good news for beginners, but you cannot integrate it with any autoresponder, scheduling, or drip tools.
-Other Thinkific pricing plans include basic, at $49/month, pro at $79, and premier at $399.
+This is good news for beginners, but you cannot integrate it with any autoresponder, scheduling, or drip tools without a paid plan.
+Other Thinkific pricing plans include Basic at $49/month, Start at $99, and Grow at $199.

-The basic plan has drip content, chat support, one-to-one student email, custom domain and coupons, but lacks live lessons, flexible course pricing, and advanced course features such as assignments.
-Those features are available in the pro plan, in addition to 2 admin accounts and priority support.
-The premier plan gives you access to additional features such as a 30-minute onboarding call, unlimited communities, 5 admins and also removes Thinkific branding.
+The Basic plan has drip content, chat support, one-to-one student email, custom domain and coupons, but lacks live lessons, flexible course pricing, and advanced course features such as assignments.
+Those features are available in the Grow plan, in addition to 2 admin accounts and priority support.

 Thinkific also has a customized growth plan which is bundled onto the pro plan and costs $499.
 The growth + pro plan gives you access to some of the features available on the premier plan.
 I find the plan somewhat unnecessary considering that the premier plan is $100 cheaper but gives you all of Thinkific’s advanced features.

 Lastly, Thinkific has a plus plan, suitable for anyone whose education empire needs more powerful features than the premier plan can provide.
 Pricing for the plus plan is available upon request.

 Although Podia does not have a free plan, it is cheaper overall and doesn’t limit core features such as advanced email automation and messaging on its basic plan.